henkbirkholz/draft-wwx-netmod-event-yang/draft-wwx-netmod-event-yang.md

 management function (within a controller, an orchestrator, or a network element).

-Igor Bryskin, Xufeng Liu, Alexander Clemm, Henk Birkholz, Tianran Zhou contributed to an earlier version of [GNCA].
+Igor Bryskin, Xufeng Liu, Alexander Clemm, Tianran Zhou contributed to an earlier version of [GNCA].
 We would like to thank the authors of that document on event response behaviors delegation for material that assisted in thinking that helped improve this